weather-climate/MiniQG/README.md

 # MiniQG

 This repository accompanies our conference paper.
-It provides tools for computing **Local Wave Activity (LWA)** from two-layer quasi-geostrophic potential vorticity (QGPV) fields, detecting and classifying **atmospheric blocking events**, and training/evaluating an **Adaptive Fourier Neural Operator (AFNO)** model for QGPV field prediction.
+It provides tools for computing Local Wave Activity (LWA) from two-layer quasi-geostrophic potential vorticity (QGPV) fields, detecting and classifying atmospheric blocking events, and training/evaluating an Adaptive Fourier Neural Operator (AFNO) model for QGPV field prediction.

 ---